 Stockholders who hold shares of common stock through a broker, bank or other nominee must follow the voting instructions provided by the broker, bank or nominee, whichever is the record holder.
 If a Stockholder holds shares of common stock through a broker, bank or other nominee and the Stockholder wishes to vote in person at the Annual Meeting, the Stockholder must obtain a legal proxy from the record holder of the Stockholder's shares and present the proxy at the Annual Meeting.
 If the Stockholder does not vote in person at the Annual Meeting or does not submit voting instructions to its broker, bank or nominee, the broker, bank or other nominee will not be permitted to vote the Stockholder's shares on non-routine proposals.
-The First Proposal is considered a non-routine proposal.
+The First Proposal and the Second Proposal are each considered a non-routine proposal.
 For non-routine proposals, a broker, bank or other nominee that holds shares in street name on behalf of a Stockholder must receive voting instructions from the beneficial owner of the shares in order for the shares to be voted at the Annual Meeting.
 Broker non-votes represent those shares held in street name for which the beneficial Stockholder has not provided voting instructions.
-Since the Second Proposal is a routine proposal, there may be broker non-votes at the Annual Meeting.
-With respect to the First Proposal, Michael J. Zugay, Meridee A. Moore and William E. Mayer would be elected by the affirmative vote of a plurality of all shares of common stock of the Company present, in person or by proxy, at the Annual Meeting.
-When there are three director nominees up for election, as is the case here, a vote by plurality means the three director nominees with the highest number of affirmative votes will be elected, regardless of the votes withheld for the candidates.
+Since the Third Proposal is a routine proposal, there may be broker non-votes at the Annual Meeting.
+With respect to the First Proposal, John R. Baron and Jerrold B. Harris would be elected by the affirmative vote of a plurality of all shares of common stock of the Company present, in person or by proxy, at the Annual Meeting.
+When there are two director nominees up for election, as is the case here, a vote by plurality means the two director nominees with the highest number of affirmative votes will be elected, regardless of the votes withheld for the candidates.
 Therefore, with respect to the First Proposal, withheld votes and broker non-votes, if any, will not be counted towards a nominee's achievement of a plurality.
-If the beneficial owner does not provide voting instructions, the broker, bank or other nominee cannot vote its shares for the First Proposal.
-If the beneficial owner authorizes a proxy or properly executes any materials prepared by the broker, bank or other nominee without indicating voting instructions, the broker, bank or other nominee will vote its shares according to the Board's recommendations.
+If the beneficial owner does not provide voting instructions, the broker, bank or other nominee cannot vote its shares for the First Proposal or the Second Proposal.
+If the beneficial owner signs and returns a proxy or properly executes any materials prepared by the broker, bank or other nominee without indicating voting instructions, the broker, bank or other nominee will vote its shares according to the Board's recommendations.